OPUS4/application/README.md

 OPUS 4 is an open source software under the GNU General Public Licence for the operation of intitutional document servers and repositories.
 OPUS is an acronym for **O**nline **P**ublikationsverbund **U**niversity **S**tuttgart.
 It was originally developed at the university library in Stuttgart at the end of the 90's.
-OPUS 4 is a complete redevelopment that was created in a DFG ([Deutsche Forschungsgemeinschaft][DFG]) project between 2008 and 2010.
+OPUS 4 is a complete redevelopment that was created as part of a DFG ([Deutsche Forschungsgemeinschaft][DFG]) project between 2008 and 2010.
 Since then the development has been continued at KOBV ([Kooperativer Bibliotheksverbund Berlin-Brandenburg][KOBV]) mostly.